Finding Credit Card Debt Relief

 Option 2: Consolidate the debt with a low-interest personal loan

-Credit limitation: Like a balance transfer, a personal debt consolidation loan is usually only a viable solution for consumers who have a good credit score.
+Credit limitation: Like a balance transfer, a personal debt consolidation loan is usually only a viable solution for consumers with good credit scores.
 The higher you score, the lower the interest rate you can qualify for on the loan.
 APR of 5% is ideal, but anything below 10% may be enough to provide the relief you need.
 If you can’t qualify for a rate below 10%, look for other options.

 How It Works:

-1. Check rates with your bank or credit union, as well as other financial institutions and online lenders.
+1. Check rates with your bank or credit union, other financial institutions, and online lenders.
 Your goal is to find the best rates and terms.

 2. Apply for the loan that fits your needs.
 The lender bases your approval on your creditworthiness.